Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Extreme value theory (EVT)

 Bayesian inference proceeds by updating prior beliefs with observed data to obtain the posterior distribution.
 Formally, the joint posterior of parameters \( \Theta \), given data \( X \), is:

 In this formulation, \( q(\Theta \mid X) \) denotes the posterior distribution, integrating both the data likelihood and prior knowledge.
 The term \( q_{\text{data}}(X \mid \Theta) \) corresponds to the likelihood function defined by the EVT assumptions.
 The component \( q_{\text{process}}(\Theta \mid \Psi) \) captures the hierarchical dependency structure, including the group-varying parameters.
 Lastly, \( q_{\text{prior}}(\Psi) \) encompasses the prior distributions of hyperparameters that control the model's flexibility and penalize over-complexity.
+Eqs.~(\ref{eq:24}–\ref{eq:30}) therefore summarize the full HBSGRP–UGEV hierarchy used in this study.

-The likelihood function for the data layer is specified as each extreme value sample \(X_{k,i}\), observed for event \(i\) within group \(K\), is modeled as:
+The likelihood function for the data layer is specified as each extreme value sample \(X_{k,i}\), observed for event \(i\) within group \(k\), is modeled as:

+where $\mu_{k,i}$, $\sigma_{k,i}$, and $\xi_{k,i}$ are the location, scale, and shape parameters of the UGEV distribution for observation $i$ in group $k$.
+This layer expresses how block maxima of 2D-TTC are modeled as extreme outcomes that differ across groups and blocks.

-The location (\(\mu_{k,i}\)), scale (\(\sigma_{k,i}\)), and shape (\(\xi_{k,i}\)) parameters are expressed as functions of group-level fixed-effect covariates \(X_{k,j}\) (e.g., road geometry, speed limit) and sample-specific random-effect covariates \(W_{k,i,j}\) (e.g., speed, acceleration, time-to-collision) as follows:
+Parameters are expressed as functions of group-level fixed-effect covariates \(Y_{k,j}\) (e.g., lane no, lane width, median type, etc.) and sample-specific random-effect covariates \(W_{k,i,j}\) (e.g., speed, acceleration, distance, etc.) as follows:

+In these expressions, $Y_{k,j}$ denotes the $j$-th group-level fixed-effect covariate for group $k$, and $W_{k,i,j}$ denotes the $j$-th observation-level covariate for event $i$ within group $k$.
+The parameters $\beta_{\mu,0}$, $\beta_{\sigma,0}$, and $\beta_{\xi,0}$ are global intercepts for the location, log-scale, and shape parameters, respectively.
+The coefficients $\beta_{\mu,j}$, $\beta_{\sigma,j}$, and $\beta_{\xi,j}$ are global fixed-effect coefficients associated with geometric and static traffic variables, whereas $\gamma_{\mu,j,k}$ and $\gamma_{\sigma,j,k}$ are grouped random-effect coefficients that vary across groups $k$ and are associated with dynamic, time-varying covariates.
+Taken together, Eqs.~\eqref{eq:24}--\eqref{eq:27} show how the HBSGRP model combines corridor-level geometric characteristics (through fixed effects on $Y_{k,j}$) with time-varying driving conditions (through group-specific random effects on $W_{k,i,j}$), making the formulation well suited for corridor-level risk analysis.